kryogenica/CV/_teaching/2019-Physics_lab.md

 location: "New York, NY"
 ---
 Taught underrepresented biodemical and engineering undergraduate majors introductory physics concepts through elbarote lab setups and in class work, from wave dynamics, electronics and ligh matter properties.

+All labs can be found in this [link](https://physicslabs.ccnysites.cuny.edu/).